ghga-de/milestones-docs/62-california-condor/technical_specification.md

 appropriate step in the migration chain and continue until the data is totally migrated.
 Migration code should be preserved at least until there is no possibility of encountering the corresponding database version again.
-In the case that the database version is *newer* than what it be, something has gone wrong.
-Possibly, this could mean that the deployed service is outdated (maybe deployment configuration was messed up).
+In the case that the database version is *newer* than what it be, something has gone wrong *or* we have deployed an older version of a service.
+The backwards case is treated just like the forward case: the migration code will execute the backwards migration path if it exists and raise an error if it doesn't.
-We should never move the database version backward.
-Reverse migrations are discussed further down in this document, but the database version number should increase monotonically.

 ### Services with Multiple Instances